vjutvik/Contiki-IPsec/examples/ipsec/README.md

 Both components have been tested on an emulated (Cooja running MSPsim) Wismote (16 MHz MSP430x CPU) as well as a Linux native process (the native target).
 In testing, a complete IKEv2 handshake between the emulated Wismote (100% emulation speed) and a Linux PC using a 192 bit ECC key took 10 seconds.

+If you are looking for IPsec functionality with the smallest possible memory footprint, you can use Simon Duquennoy's implementation which you will find at https://github.com/tecip-nes/contiki-tres/wiki/Building-the-latest-version-of-mspgcc
+It's more limited than this implementation, e.g. you can only use one static key, but it's known to work well.

 Quick Demonstration Setup of IPsec and IKEv2
 ============================================